 In the previous section, I wrote about the functionalities of Google ARCore.
 Now, let’s leave the technical details behind for a while and appreciate just how visually impressive augmented reality is.
 Are you ready to see how you can incorporate it into your life?

 Or let’s say you’ve just moved to a big city, but you don’t have any friends there yet, so you don’t know how to get to all the interesting places.
-If you have an ARCore compatible device, it’ll locate all the points of interest nearby and show them to you real-time.
+If you have a compatible device, it’ll locate all the points of interest nearby and show them to you real-time.
 All you need to do is point your phone at the street.

 ARCore Android can also assist you when you want to decorate your new place or buy a new piece of furniture that doesn’t clash with the rest.
 Just point your phone where you want to place the new stuff.

 There’s a lot of ideas and concepts on how to use AR.
 On this movie there are some examples: